 Even though Justin loved instructing he sometimes did experience pressure; “A lot of people don’t take their work home with them, I sometimes did.
 Sometimes students have a certain amount of funds, or had to get done by this time or get out of the country by this time.
 Basically things like that”.

 The big question on a lot of pilot’s minds is the transition from instructing to flying a regional jet.
 How is that transition?
 Is it doable?
 It is a big step from flying cessna’s with an approach speed of 64 knots to a regional?
 “I would say it’s doable, because many people do do it.
 Unless you’ve been in a jet before you don’t know how it flies, how it handles and what to expect.”
 How does this transition to the actual training?
 “When you start your training you realize there is a lot of redundancy to get from point A to point B. Then you realize; all the basic training you get from private pilot license to commercial.
 It all comes to play.
 Layer that on top of high altitude dynamics and turbo-engines.
 The industry knows how to get you from point A to point B and up to standards.
 The more prepared you are beforehand the better”.

 What was the hardest thing during your conversion from instructor to jets?
 “Learning automation, it’s the worst thing in the world.
-It makes your live that much easier, but when the stress level gets high automation should come down.
+It makes your life that much easier, but when the stress level gets high automation should come down.
 Automation and descent planning are one of the hardest things to understand, for me.“

 Justin’s office; an Embraer-175

 What is your favorite thing about being a regional jet pilot now?
 “The fact that when you walk through the airport with your uniform on, and you know your going to fly a plane and carry people from point A to B. It’s rewarding,There’s an added respect with a uniform when you walk through the airport.
 That’s just great.